background

 • Excess Cash = $20 million

-Note: Let’s ignore all transaction and financing fees for simplicity.
+Note: Our illustrative LBO model will ignore all transaction and financing fees for simplicity.

 Since the buyer is only buying the enterprise value, the buyer simply defines the purchase price as $1 billion, which is the enterprise value.

-Note that from the buyer’s perspective, since there’s $0 net debt that goes along with this newly acquired business, the equity value of the newly acquired business is simply $1 billion, i.e. the same as the enterprise value.
+From the buyer’s perspective, since there’s $0 net debt that goes along with this newly acquired business, its equity value is simply $1 billion, i.e. the same as the enterprise value.

-The seller receives the $1 billion purchase price and pays off the $180m in net debt ($200m, net of the $20m in excess cash they didn’t deliver to the buyer).
+The seller receives the $1 billion purchase price and pays off the $180m in net debt ($200m, net of the $20m in excess cash).

 • Purchase Enterprise Value (TEV) = $1 billion